alokendumazumder/IEEE_TNNLS_Compressed_fractional_GD/README.md

 ---

-> *This code accompanies the paper "Fractional Gradient Descent with Matrix Stepsizes for Non-Convex Optimisation" (TechRxiv Preprint, 2025).*
+> *This code accompanies the paper "Fractional Gradient Descent with Matrix Stepsizes for Non-Convex Optimisation" accepted at IEEE Transactions of Neural Networks and Learning Systems (IEEE TNNLS, IF: 8.9, COre: A*).*